 3D Printing and Surface Area

 3D printing, also known as additive manufacturing, is another rapidly growing field that relies heavily on surface area considerations.
-3D-printed objects often have complex geometries and intricate surface textures, which can affect their mechanical properties, thermal behavior, and aesthetic appeal.
+3D-printed objects often have complex geometries and complex surface textures, which can affect their mechanical properties, thermal behavior, and aesthetic appeal.

 Renewable Energy and Surface Area